Philip Neri's Cheerful Spirit « Catholic Insight

-We celebrate today one of the most joyful and idiosyncratic – the two are not unrelated – of saints, Philip Neri, (+1595), the founder of the Congregation of the Oratory named after him.
+We celebrate today one of the most joyful and idiosyncratic – the two terms are not unrelated – of saints, Philip Neri, (+1595), the founder of the Congregation of the Oratory named after him.
 Born and raised in the great city of Florence, which has produced a whole host of luminaries from Dante to da Vinci to Galileo, Philip was originally destined for the mercantile trade, and consequent riches.
-But a conversion experience at the age of 18 – a formative time in any young person, as they are emancipated from their parents – made him realize the transitoriness of such earthly gains.
-As he would later say to a similarly ambitious young man years later, as he listed all the things he wanted to accomplish: ‘E pui’? – ‘And then?’.
-Eventually, the ‘and thens’ led to our judgement at the end of our lives, which will be based on love, the charity we have shown to God and neighbour.
+But a conversion experience at the age of 18 made him realize the transitoriness of such earthly gains.
+As he would later say to a similarly ambitious young man years later, as he listed all the things he wanted to accomplish: ‘E pui‘? – ‘And then?’.
+Eventually, the ‘and thens’ lead to our judgement at the end of our lives, which will be based on love, the charity we have shown to God and neighbour.

 Philip made his way to Rome (the city of which he was later to be called the ‘second Apostle’), where he lived sort of as a tutoring hermit, devoted to prayer – his winning personality and charisma evinced the great joy that should be a hallmark of our Faith, and he led many souls to God.

 He at first wanted to be a missionary, and give his life for the Faith in pagan lands, like Francis Xavier, but his confessor more or less ordered him to become a priest and evangelize the centre of Christendom, the eternal city of Rome.
-Philip would lead others in prayer, in visiting the sick and a rich and vivid sacramental ministry; sure enough, other priests gathered around him.
+Philip would lead others in prayer, in visiting the sick and in a rich and vivid sacramental ministry; soon enough, other priests gathered around him.
 They lived in community, with a regular prayer life, taking turns preaching, fostering beautiful liturgy and music – Palestrina was a spiritual disciple of Saint Philp.
-What we now know as the ‘Oratory’ grew around Father Philip, now with houses now throughout the world.
-John Henry Newman joined the Oratory when he converted to Catholicism, who brought it to England, whence it came to Canada and America.
+What we now know as the ‘Oratory’ grew around Father Philip, priests (and brothers) living together in community, under a superior and a rule, but without religious vows, bound by the ‘bond of charity’ alone.
+John Henry Newman joined the Oratory when he converted to Catholicism in 1845, and brought the society to England, whence it came to Canada and America.
+They now have houses throughout the world.

 Philip was known for his perennially youthful, exuberant spirit, the antithesis of the sadness, depression and ennui – in all of which the Devil rejoices – that so palls our modern world, not least in these sad Covidian and ‘critical race theory’ days, bitterness and resentment the order of the devil’s day.
 But as Philip used to quip, ‘I’ll have no sad saints in my house!’
-In the Catholic faith, even our sorrow is tinged always with joy – for as Saint Paul says, what can they – and we all know who ‘they’ are – do to us?
+In the Catholic faith, even our sorrow should always be tinged with joy and hope – for as Saint Paul says, what can they, the devil and his minions, do to us?
 We’re on our way to heaven, and being martyred – upon which Saint Philip recommended we meditate often – is simply a shortcut thereto.

-After death, his heart was physically twice its normal size, so filled was he with the love of God.
 The house of the Oratory was open to one and all, and when his fellow priests complained about the rambunctious young people making too much noise, Philip would reply that ‘he would have them chop wood on my back, if it would keep them from sin’.
+Philip’s heart would beat with divine charity, often shaking the very room.
+After his death, his heart was found to be physically twice its normal size, so filled was he with the love of God.

 Father Philip was a saint of the ‘counter-Reformation’ more properly called the Catholic restoration, a much-needed antidote in his day to the gloominess and grimness of the Calvinism and Jansenism leading souls to despair, the answer to which is not a hedonistic paganism and losing oneself in the illusory pleasures of the ‘world, the flesh and the devil’ – themselves a subtle form of despair – but Christ’s true message of hope and salvation.